Success Under Fire: Policies To Prosper in Hostile Times

 A leader’s trap tends to occur in the first two to four years of hostility.
 During this time, price discounting can move significant share if not quickly copied.
 IBM held prices too high in the first few years of its competition in the personal computer business and lost nearly half of its market share to clone manufacturers.
 However, once the leading company decides to meet any significant discounting in the market, relatively little share will move due to price discounting.
 For instance, price discounting moves very little share in today’s domestic airline industry.
 Once the large competitors begin matching prices of discounting competitors, shifts in market share are a consequence of two other factors: a flight to quality and acquisitions.

-flight to quality
+- A flight to quality

 moves share more slowly but also more permanently.
 Customers leave one company to buy from another because the new supplier offers better performance for the market price.
 Often this better performance comes through superior reliability or more accessible distribution.
 Federal Express continues to gain share in the air express industry because it offers a service at each major price point, because it meets its delivery schedules most consistently, and because it has more distribution than any other competitor.

 also shift shares.
 Acquisitions in hostile markets are not purchases of companies or cash flows.
 They are purchases of customers and market shares.
 After hostility has proceeded for a few years, it is often cheaper to buy a company in order to obtain its customers than it is to try to win those customers with price discounts or additional services.
 As hostility proceeds, many companies will complement internal growth with an acquisition program to increase or create a presence in a market.
 Despite paying premiums over book value for their acquisitions, both American Airlines and Delta gained strong western footholds less expensively by buying Air Cal and Western Airlines, respectively, than if they had tried to woo those customers away with superior performance or price discounting.

 Phase Three: Product Proliferation